 Therefore, we won’t see any expansion of Medicare benefits anytime soon unless something changes.

-Differences Between Medicare Expansion and Medicaid Expansion
+Differences Between Medicare expansion and Medicaid expansion

 Many people are confused about Medicare expansion because they may think it is Medicaid expansion.
-The truth is that there is no state-by-state Medicare expansion; the Medicare program operates on a federal level and only makes state-by-state changes in extremely rare situations.
+The truth is that there’s no state-by-state Medicare expansion; the Medicare program operates on a federal level and only makes state-by-state changes in extremely rare situations.
 On the other hand, Medicaid is handled state-by-state and managed by local laws and legislatures.

-Furthermore, Medicaid expansion states operate based on an individual’s income, not their age.
+Furthermore, Medicaid expansion states operate based on an individual’s income, not age.
 Some states are pushing Medicaid expansion to prevent low-income individuals and families from falling into the coverage gap for people who don’t make enough money to qualify for health insurance through the ACA but make too much money to qualify for Medicaid health insurance.

 If Medicare expansion is ever ratified, it will most likely happen in all 50 states simultaneously.